RPM1984/HttpMediatR/README.md

             => _mediator.Send(query, cancellationToken);
 ```

 So that's even better! :sunglasses:.
+We no longer need to write the boring "get something, see if it exists, return not found or ok depending on that blah blah", and it's just a 1 liner.
 In fact, you'll see in the source code there is a file called `Router.cs` instead of many controllers.
 This is because we don't really have controllers anymore..just a router passing on all the resposibility to handle the HTTP request to your MediatR handler, so there's no real need to seperate into multiple controllers (of course, feel free to do so if you like!)

 ### [Throwing uneccessary exceptions](http://jonskeet.uk/csharp/exceptions.html)
 Exceptions are pretty expensive..so ideally we'd like to avoid throwing them.